cmu-sei/causal-lair/doc/getting_started.md

 - Providing an ATE -- if the user can calculate their own average treatment effect (ATE) of their model, they can input that directly here.
 Once selected, an ATE input box will appear below.
 See [Calculating ATE](./calculating_ATE.md) for more information.

-- No information (Do it all for me) -- this last option is for a user who doesn't have a specific model but would like the tool to generate several commonly-used machine learning models to compare against the causally-derived model of AIR.
+- No: Do it all for me -- this option is for a user who doesn't have a specific model but would like the tool to generate several commonly-used machine learning models to compare against the causally-derived model of AIR.
 No additional input required.

+- No: Just show me the effect --  this option will allow user to proceed with the AIR analysis without any comparison of the AIR results to a predictive model.

 Once the user has made a selection, you can click the "Calculate Results" button to finish the causal estimation portion of the tool.
 After this process has started, it cannot be undone, so be careful and make sure you are ready.
 This process will inevitably take some time to complete.
 In our trials with a fairly simple model this usually takes 2-10 minutes to run.
 Once complete, the progress bar will disappear and the results will be displayed.